 Elaine Pagels explores the surprising history of the most controversial book of the Bible.
 In the waning days of the Roman Empire, militant Jews in Jerusalem had waged an all-out war against Rome’s occupation of Judea, and their defeat resulted in the desecration of the Great Temple in Jerusalem.
 In the aftermath of that war, John of Patmos, a Jewish prophet and follower of Jesus, wrote the Book of Revelation, prophesying God’s judgment on the pagan empire that devastated and dominated his people.
 Soon after, Christians fearing arrest and execution championed John’s prophecies as offering hope for deliverance from evil.
 Others seized on the Book of Revelation as a weapon against heretics and infidels of all kinds.
 Even after John’s prophecies seemed disproven—instead of being destroyed, Rome became a Christian empire—those who loved John’s visions refused to discard them and instead reinterpreted them—as Christians have done for two thousand years.
 Brilliantly weaving scholarship with a deep understanding of the human needs to which religion speaks, Pagels has written what may be the masterwork in her unique career.

-Elaine Pagels is the Harrington Spear Paine Professor of Religion at Princeton University and the author of Reading Judas, The Gnostic Gospels-winner of the National Book Critics Circle Award and the National Book Award- and the New York Times bestseller… More about Elaine Pagels
+Elaine Pagels is the Harrington Spear Paine Foundation Professor of Religion at Princeton University.
+She is the author of several books, including Reading Judas: The Gospel of Judas and the Shaping of Christianity, the New York Times bestseller Beyond Belief: The Secret Gospel of Thomas, and The… More about Elaine Pagels

 Published by Random House Audio Mar 06, 2012| 390 Minutes| ISBN 9780307988270